RStudio Server is a web-based interface to RStudio – a development environment for R programming.

 - When done filling in the resources, click on the blue “Launch” button at the bottom of the form.

-It will take a few minutes for the system to gather the resources for your instance of JupyterLab.
+It will take a few minutes for the system to gather the resources for your instance of RStudio.
 When the resources are ready a “Connect to RStudio Server” button will appear.
 Click on the button.

 When RStudio opens in your web browser, it will appear just like the RStudio that you have on your laptop or desktop.
 You can use it just as you always have, including installing packages.
 (If you have not used RStudio in the past, you may wish to review this tutorial.)